Estimated reading time: 3 minutes

 You can start storing water, but the problem with that is it’s going to take up more space than most of us have.
 A month’s supply for a typical family would be 150 gallons!
 If you do have the room, by all means, start now!
 Check out my post, Water Storage – Where to Begin?

 2. Another option is to use purifying tablets.
 These tablets contain iodine which will kill bacteria, viruses and most microorganisms.
 It’s a good idea to also get some of the taste neutralizing tablets so you don’t get that iodine aftertaste.
-You can get both bottles for about 8 bucks.
+You can get both bottles for about 10 bucks.
 While this is arguably the easiest way to purify water, it should only be used for emergencies as long term usage can be hazardous to your health.

 3. The easiest way to purify your water, in my opinion, is to use a portable water filter.
 I’ve already mentioned the Katadyn pocket water filter in other posts because it’s what I use.
 They’re small, light, easy to use, and will filter about 13,000 gallons before the filter needs to be replaced.
 However, they are a bit expensive so boiling water might still be your best option.
 Just make sure you have plenty of fuel and firewood.